Mathématique: Chapter 52

 “Close,” Young said.
 “Ginn.”

 Wray nodded.
-“Technically, I work in HR, but I’m also part of the IOA.
+“Technically, I work in HR, but I’m part of the IOA.
 We approved her request for amnesty on base.
 To my knowledge, she hasn’t been issued an integration protocol yet.
 I haven’t met with her.
-No one’s requested that I do so—normally we get a military go-ahead and preliminary threat assessment before HR takes any action.”
+No one’s requested I do so.
+Normally, we’d get a military go-ahead and preliminary threat assessment before HR takes action.”

-“Yeah,” Young said.
-“She just got assigned to my command, effective as of this morning.
-It’s a little bit of an unusual situation.
-A two-man detail.
-We’re both technically consultants rather than acting in a military capacity.
-I went to meet her, and found out she’s in one of the nicer holding cells on level sixteen.”
+Young nodded.
+“She’s assigned to my command, effective this morning.
+It’s a two-man detail.
+We’re technically consultants rather than acting in a military capacity.
+I went to meet her, and found out she’s in a holding cell on Level 16.”

-“And you think there’s reasonable suspicion that she might be less than eighteen?”
+“But you think there’s reasonable suspicion she could be younger than eighteen?”

-“She looks like a kid,” Young said.
-“She’s probably seen more than her fair share of the ugly side of this galaxy, but if gets her out of that cell, then yeah.
-Sure.
-I think she could be less than eighteen.”
+“She looks like a kid,” Young confirmed.
+“She’s probably seen more than her fair share of the ugly side of this galaxy, but if it gets her out of that cell, then yeah, I think she could be less than eighteen.”

-“She’s currently classified a Moderate Threat, Low Flight risk, so—two airmen as a security escort and a formal meeting request,” Young said.
+“She’s classified as Moderate Threat/Low Flight Risk, so—two airmen as a security escort and a formal meeting request.”

 “Who approves the formal meeting request?”
 Wray asked.

 “You do it,” Young said.
 “I’ll go get her.
-Give me, maybe, fifteen minutes of lead time.
-Seeing as we’re trying to railroad the people paid to keep this place compliant with federal CYA paperwork I’m not sure I want just any two airmen, if you get my drift.”
+Seeing as we’re gonna railroad the people paid to keep this place compliant with federal CYA paperwork, I’m not sure I want just any two airmen.”

-“I’d feel more comfortable if you wouldn’t phrase things—quite that way, colonel,” Wray said, her nails clicking against keys as she blazed through a form.
+“I’d feel more comfortable if you wouldn’t phrase things quite that way, colonel.”
+Wray’s nails clicked against keys as she blazed through a form.

 Young shrugged, wincing as he got to his feet.
 “What can I say?
 I’ve been spending too much time with Jackson.”

-“You’re speedy,” Young said, pulling out his phone.
-He authorized her request with a virtual signature.
+“You’re speedy.”
+Young pulled out his phone and authorized her request with a virtual signature.
 “Done.
 I’ll see you back here in half an hour or so.”

 Perfect.

 The kid was working nights this month.
-That wasn’t so perfect, but Young wasn’t about to let that stop him.
+That wasn’t so perfect, but Young wasn’t about to let it stop him.

-“I’m going to need to pull this guy in,” Young said to the duty officer, tapping Greer’s name.
-“Can you swap some shifts around—free him up for a few days?”
+“I’m gonna need to pull this guy in,” Young said to the duty officer, tapping Greer’s name.
+“Can you swap some shifts around to free him up for a few days?”

 The duty officer wasn’t happy about the request, but it got done all the same.
-Young entered the sergeant’s contact information into his phone, and left the office.
+Young entered the sergeant’s contact information into his phone and left the office.
 He didn’t go far.
-Just outside the door he leaned against the wall, clamped a hand to his back, wished vainly for his couch and a dangerously high dose of NSAIDs, and called Greer.
+Just outside the door, he leaned against the wall, clamped a hand to his back, wished vainly for his couch and a bottle of NSAIDs, and called Greer.

-The man didn’t answer until the fourth ring, and it was obvious he’d been sleeping.
+The man didn’t answer until the fourth ring.
+It was obvious he’d been sleeping.

 “Sergeant Greer,” Young said.
 “Sorry to wake you.
 This is Colonel Everett Young.
 We met in August.”